ejmastnak/ejmastnak.github.io/tutorials/vim-latex/ultisnips.md

 The [UltiSnips repository](https://github.com/SirVer/ultisnips)

 ### Installation
 Install UltiSnips like any other Vim plugin using your method of choice.
-Because the UltiSnips plugin uses Python,
+Because the UltiSnips plugin uses Python...
 - you need a working installation of Python 3 on your system (see `:help UltiSnips-requirements`)
 - your Vim must be compiled with the `python3` feature enabled---you can test this with `:echo has("python3)`, which will return `1` if `python3` is enabled and `0` otherwise.
 Note that Neovim comes with `python3` enabled by default.